 For fluorescent lamps a high effort was necessary to implement all limit changes coming in force in 2010 with effect between 2012 and 2013.
-The maximum mercury content of T8 lamps had to be reduced from 5 mg to 3.5 mg per burner as of 1st Jan 2012.
+The maximum mercury content of linear T5 and T8 lamps with long lifetime (> 25.000 h) had to be reduced from 8 mg to 5 mg per burner as of 1st Jan 2012.
 Also further reductions have been made for certain lamp types, improving mercury consumption as described above in detail.

-Further reduction of mercury might technically be possible with high economic effort and R&D resources.
-But these financial and human resources are needed for the investments and the running transfer to LED technology.
-The major part of development resources of lighting companies have already been allocated on LED based alternatives.
+Additional reduction of mercury might technically be possible with high economic effort and R&D resources.
+The major part of development resources of lighting companies have already been allocated on LED based mercury free alternatives.
 On the other hand the lamps are required for the existing base of fixtures systems and luminaires, which are also highly efficient and have a long life time.

-&lt;sup>60 Commission Decision 2010/571/EU of 24 September 2010
+&lt;sup>62 Commission Decision 2010/571/EU of 24 September 2010